jesumariaantony/LEXIArchKatasQ42025/README.md

 ## Architecture Decision Records (ADRs)

 These detailed ADRs establish a foundation for MobilityCorp’s AI architecture, ensuring scalability, resilience, and responsible deployment of AI across forecasting, optimization, and customer engagement systems.

+[Click on each of the links to read in detail]

 1. [**ADR-001: Feature Store Adoption**](ADRs/ADR-001_Feature_Store_Adoption.md)
 2. [**ADR-002: Model Serving Architecture**](ADRs/ADR-002_Model_Serving_Architecture.md)